Fossils offer opportunities to explore ideas about our distant past

 Many people know that the Children’s Museum of South Dakota is home to two animatronic dinosaurs: life-size Mama T. Rex and her feathered son, Max.
 But what they don’t often know is that the Museum also has a nice collection of dinosaur fossils that have been gifted to the Museum since it was opened in 2010.

-A few fossils are on display but many are stored behind the scenes awaiting a time to spark joy and learning in our visitors.
+A few fossils are on display in our first-floor hallway and others are stored behind the scenes awaiting a time to spark joy and learning in our visitors.

 Additionally, we can experience a pure, child-like wonder as we marvel at these glimpses into the past.
 Fossils have the power to captivate people of all ages and remind us we are never finished learning!

 Here is an introduction to some of the fossil pieces: